x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

    ![batch name](../media/gsuite-mig-16-eac-batch.png)

    > [!NOTE]
    > The target delivery domain you will want to use will not automatically show up in the dropdown - instead you should click within the text box and type it in.
-The target delivery domain must be different than the primary domain of the users in G Suite.
+The target delivery domain must be different from the primary domain of the users in G Suite.

 10. Under **Start the batch**, fill in the names or aliases of anyone who should be notified about the batch progress.
 Then select how you want to begin and complete the batch.
 When done, click **new**.